 Q. How do I inform Care and Counsel about a member or attender who needs help or support?

 A. The ability of Care and Counsel to minister to members and attenders of Newtown Meeting depends on friends informing us of any concern they may have.
-Click on, fill out and send the contact form below to Care and Counsel.
+Please speak to a committee member.

 Q. How do I request the temporary use of one of the Meeting’s Healing Quilts for someone in need of comfort due to illness or bereavement?